trustline-inc/probity/README.md

 # Probity

-Smart contract system for the Aurei crypto stablecoin
+Smart contract system for the Aurei crypto stablecoin.

+You can view the documentation [here](https://docs.trustline.co/trustline/-MX0imPEPxcvrbI-teLl/).

 ## Quickstart